-Install the electric device by the instructions.
-Make sure that all the applications of the system, for example, batteries are connected to the electric device by the instructions of this user guide and the product specific guidelines.
+Install the electric device following the instructions.
+Make sure that all the applications of the system, for example, the batteries are connected to the electric device according to the instructions in this user guide and the product specific guidelines.

 Cabling